mkgarwa/OSX-Bootstrap/README.md

 * mysql-utilities

 And some extra Python Packages and Ruby Gems

-# Instructions to run

-* There are two scripts in here.
-If you are a programmer or want to install some software development applications then download `osx_bootstrap_programmer.sh`.

-* Rest (Non programmer) can download `osx_bootstrap.sh`.

-* Copy the file to root directory or somewhere safe.

-* Open Terminal `Cmd + space` and type terminal.

-* Go to the path till `osx_bootstrap` and run `./osx_bootstrap_.sh` or `osx_bootstrap_programmer.sh`.

-* It will ask for password and permissions for few appications so grant it.

-* And Voila, its done!

 ### You can download and edit the packges list anytime you want.